SBS Wealth KiwiSaver Scheme

 The Specs of the SBS Wealth KiwiSaver Scheme Funds - Fees, Risks and Explaining Where Your Money is Invested

-- Two funds drive the entire scheme, the Income Fund and the High Growth Fund.
+- Four funds drive the entire scheme, the Cash Fund, the Income Fund, the High Growth Fund and the Focused Growth Fund.

 - The SBS Wealth KiwiSaver Scheme gives you the option to invest via its age-based funds automatically using its Lifestages Auto funds.
 The age buckets are 0-49, 50-54, 55-59, 60-64 and 65+.
-The performance of these funds is driven mostly by the performance of the SBS Wealth KiwiSaver Scheme High Growth Fund and, to a lesser extent, the Income Fund.
+The performance of these funds is driven mostly by the performance of the SBS Wealth KiwiSaver Scheme High Growth Fund and Focused Growth Fund and, to a lesser extent, the Income and Cash Funds.
 We review these funds in more detail below.

 - Up-to-date fund performance data is available on the SBS Wealth KiwiSaver Scheme website.

-- Each of the two core funds has a unique risk factor (1 = lowest, 7 = highest), which is driven by its distinct investments each fund makes.
+- Each of the four core funds has a unique risk factor (1 = lowest, 7 = highest), which is driven by its distinct investments each fund makes.

 This fund invests solely in income assets of a short term nature such as bank deposits, floating rate notes and money market securities with New Zealand-registered and overseas banks.